Who is Barb Cook?

-Formally identified on the autism spectrum along with ADHD and phonological dyslexia in 2009 at the age of 40, it really did give that statement ‘life begins at 40’ a whole lot more depth and meaning.
+Formally identified on the autism spectrum along with ADHD and phonological dyslexia in 2009 at the age of 40, it really did give the statement ‘life begins at 40’ a whole lot more depth and meaning.

-I have completed a Master of Autism (Education) at the University of Wollongong (Australia) in the areas of education and employment and was jointly awarded the 2018 Community Engagement Grant for Facilitating the voice and self-determination of young adults on the autism spectrum.
-I am also a university tutor in Positive Behaviour Support and assessment in the Master of Autism program.
+I am an independent autistic peer reviewer of the journal Autism in Adulthood, and have completed a Master of Autism (Education) at the University of Wollongong (Australia) in the areas of education and employment.
+I was jointly awarded the 2018 Community Engagement Grant for Facilitating the voice and self-determination of young adults on the autism spectrum, and am a university tutor in Positive Behaviour Support and assessment in the Master of Autism program.

 I was awarded a Special Commendation in the 2017 Autism Queensland Creative Futures Awards by the Queensland Governor, his Excellency Paul De Jersey and spoke at the World Autism Organisation Congress 2018 in Houston Texas and more recently, keynoted for a special event “A Woman’s Voice: Understanding Autistic Needs” for the National Institute of Mental Health (NIHM) in Washington DC, USA.